luluzhou1/alinush.github.io/_posts/2025-05-22-how-to-easily-make-aptos-pq-secure.md

 Like all other blockchains that I know of, Aptos is currently **not** PQ-secure: it simply does not make sense to pay the cost of doing PQ crypto given what we know about scalable quantum computing.

-Nonetheless, upgradeable chains like Aptos blockchain (and other similar, upgradeable chains) can be easily made _almost-fully_ PQ-secure.
+Nonetheless, upgradeable chains like Aptos can be easily made _almost-fully_ PQ-secure.

 How?